-Megan is recognized for her fiery stage presence and compelling acting ability.
-Of her recent performance as Dorabella, OperaWire praised her “undeniable sex appeal”, and “strength as an actress”.
-The Columbus Dispatch praised her 2016 professional debut as Rosina as "clever, honest, and charming".
+Recognized for her fiery stage presence and compelling acting ability, she was lauded as "clever, honest, and charming" by The Columbus Dispatch for her portrayal of Rosina during her professional debut in 2016.
 Her 2017 appearance as Nicklausse in Jennifer Williams' new production of Les Contes d'Hoffmann, conducted by Caren Levine at Miami Music Festival, earned her praise from South Florida Classical Review for her "theatrical spark, attractive mezzo timbre, and winning characterization."

-An audience favorite, “her arias were stylishly delivered… and drew laughter and applause.”
+Other favorite operatic roles of Megan's include the title role in Massenet's Cinderella, Hansel in Hansel & Gretel and Blanche de la Force in Dialogues of the Carmelites.
 Megan couples her passion for performing art song and new music with her work in arts advocacy and community engagement.
 In 2015 she co-founded Lynx Project, an art song initiative based in Cincinnati and Chicago whose mission is to build community through innovative song programming and educational initiatives, and to provide a platform for every voice to be heard.

 Megan is a student of Manny Perez.
-She has also studied with Edith Wiens, Carol Webber, and Alison Acord, and in addition to Juilliard has trained at the Internationale Meistersinger Akademie, Eastman School of Music, and Miami University.
+She has also studied with Edith Wiens, Carol Webber, and Alison Acord, and in addition to Juilliard she has trained at the Internationale Meistersinger Akademie, Eastman School of Music, and Miami University.